motivational-techniques/moodle-block_mt/README.md

 Click Turn editing on.

-On the bottom left of the course page click on Add a block Select MT - Motivational Techniques click on the gear icon at the top right of the course page.
+On the bottom left of the course page click on Add a block Select MotTEC - Motivational Techniques click on the gear icon at the top right of the course page.
 Click Turn editing off.